 I love my Mac, but honestly, I hate the AC adapter.
 The ‘wall wart,’ as I like to call it, sticks out so far from the wall that it can be incredibly inconvenient for plugging in behind couches and in other tight spaces.

 Blockhead, which was only just recently announced, eliminates the annoying protrusion of Apple’s AC adapter and is now available from Ten One Design.

 Now that the Blockhead is available for purchase, we’ve been lucky enough to get our hands on one.
 In this review, we’ll walk you through its design and how it looks.

-In this piece, we’ll attempt to discuss the various reasons why this could be occurring to your iOS device(s), and some potential workarounds to get you back into the device if it won’t power back on.
+Your iPhone or iPad screen is black and won’t turn back on?
+This could be happening because of a variety of reasons.
+In this piece, we’ll attempt to discuss the various reasons why this could be occurring, and some potential workarounds to get you back into your iPhone or iPad.

 Surenix, mostly known for his design work on jailbreak themes and tweaks such as ayeris and auki, has released his first application in the App Store.
 Called Power, the app aims at making it easy to quickly check at the status of your iPhone battery directly from your Apple Watch.

 Apple Friday announced a replacement program for certain USB iPhone power adapters sold in Europe and elsewhere that “may overheat and pose a safety risk”.
 The affected adapters that carry a model number of A1300 have been recalled and will be replaced with a new variant, the A1400 model.